-Xarelto: Xarelto is oftentimes used along with an aspirin regimen to prevent stroke, heart attack, and death in individuals who suffer from coronary artery disease.
+Xarelto: Xarelto is often used along with an aspirin regimen to prevent stroke, heart attack, and death in individuals who have coronary artery disease.
 Xarelto is an expensive drug, as no generic is available yet.
 The manufacturer does offer financial assistance to eligible individuals.

 Eliquis: Eliquis is a common blood thinner prescribed to individuals with atrial fibrillation (AFib), deep vein thrombosis (DVT), and pulmonary embolism (PE).
 It is a brand drug, so it can be expensive if you do not have insurance.
 However, the manufacturer does offer eligible individuals financial assistance.

-Heparin Sodium: Heparin is a generic anticoagulant, this makes the cost more affordable when compares to some of the newer brand-name anticoagulants available on the market.
+Heparin Sodium: Heparin is a generic anticoagulant; this makes the cost more affordable compared to some of the newer brand-name anticoagulants available on the market.
 The medication is used to prevent blood clots in the lungs and legs and is often used to prevent clots during dialysis or after surgery.